The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 An unbalanced market of $n$ men and $n-1$ women can be described as a balanced market of size $2n$ in which one woman rejects all of the proposals made to her.
 In this case, the men's utility from being matched with her is irrelevant and may be ordered arbitrarily.
-In this market, assuming uniform and independent preferences, the average rank of the women is of order $O(\log(n))$ even in the women-pessimal matching \cite{ashlagi2017unbalanced}.
-On the other hand, a truthful balanced market can be viewed as a market in which this one woman decides not to trim her preference list at all.
-In this case, the average women's rank is of order $O(\frac{n}{\log(n)})$ in the woman-pessimal match.
+In this market, assuming uniform and independent preferences, \citet{ashlagi2017unbalanced} shown that the average rank of the women is of order $O(\log(n))$ even in the women-pessimal matching.
+In the context of our paper, a truthful balanced market can be viewed as a market in which this one woman decides not to trim her preference list at all.
+In this case, the average women's rank is of order $\O(\frac{n}{\log(n)})$ in the woman-pessimal match.

 Adding the results of this paper, we get that a strategic woman can affect this range of ranks in an almost continuous way.
 To see this, observe that as long as all the men are matched at the end of the process, all of the lemmas in the previous section hold if we choose a suitable set $\topG{a}$.
-An interesting corollary is that if $g$'s list is of length of order $\sqrt{n}$ and all the other lists are long enough, we get that the women's rank is around $\sqrt{n}$ up to a logarithmic factor.
+An interesting corollary is that if $g$'s list is of a length which is of order $\sqrt{n}$ and all the other lists are long enough, we get that the women's rank is around $\sqrt{n}$ up to a logarithmic factor.
 By the hyperbola matching rule, this match captures some of the properties of fairness between the sexes.

 Another observation is for the case of lists that are uniformly ordered of different lengths.
 This scenario can be described as a market with full preferences where each woman decides how she trims her list.
 In this case, the expected rank is asymptotically determined by the woman with the shortest list.
 By using different truncations, the women may induce any possible stable matching (see Theorem 4 in \cite{mcvitie1971stable}).
 It should be noted that when there are many strategic agents there are more profitable actions that a coalition of agents may achieve.